lola-tech/handbook/content/index.md

 Throughout the parental (and adoption) leave you are entitled to all your non-pay related contractual benefits.

+#### Parental pay (formerly paternity pay)

+We provide 2 weeks' leave at full pay, which you can take when you see fit.

+Parental pay applies on the arrival of a child where you are either the biological parent or mother's partner

+#### Maternity pay

+Maternity pay is paid to (future) parents who are pregnant.
+In Romania, the government covers up to 24 months of fully paid maternity leave.

 #### 🗺️ Sabbaticals

+🚧🚧🚧  Cipri can you dig it up

-#### 🪦 Compassionate Leave
+#### 🫂 Compassionate Leave

-In the event of critical illness or death of a member of your immediate family, the company will be generous in its considerations of special leave.
+In the event of critical illness or death which affects you, the company will be generous in its considerations of special leave.
 Let your scrum master or advocate know your plans as soon as you can so they can arrange to cover your absence.

 You can take ten days of bereavement leave for the death of a spouse or partner, child or child-in-law, parent or parent-in-law, or sibling or sibling-in-law.
 You can take three days of bereavement leave for the death of a grandparent, niece or nephew, cousin, or close friend.
 These caps are not to say you must return to work after so many days; you can use any of your available vacation time if you find you need more time off after bereavement leave.
-And if you know you'll be away from work for much longer than outlined above, please talk to your advocate to discuss that special case.
+And if you know you'll be away from work for much longer than outlined above, please talk to your advocate to discuss.

 Time off for dependants: